Other factors affecting your pension benefit

 If you separate from or divorce your spouse, or dissolve your marriage, a domestic relations order (DRO) could require all or part of your plan benefit be paid to someone else — your former spouse, for example.
 In that case, the plan pays benefits directly to someone named in the order, provided it meets the requirements of a DRO.

-If you are enrolled in Pastor’s Participation at the time your Benefits Plan membership ends and are actively seeking a position within the Presbyterian Church (U.S.A.), you are eligible to enroll in and pay dues for transitional participation coverage.
-You may only continue the coverage you had in effect when you left service.
-If you had pension coverage, you accrue pension credits based on the salary on which you elect to pay dues (the last effective salary or applicable median).
+You may only continue the coverage you had immediately prior to your change in employment status.
+If you had pension coverage, you accrue pension credits based on the salary on which you elect to pay dues (your last effective salary or the median effective salary).

-If you choose not to pay dues for pension coverage, but to do so for medical only, you do not accrue additional pension credits for the time you are enrolled in transitional participation coverage.
+If you choose not to pay dues for pension coverage, but to do so for medical only, you do not accrue additional pension credits for the time you are enrolled in Ministers Bridge Coverage.

-Your transitional participation coverage must be verified by the presbytery (if you are an installed pastor) or your employer (if you are a minister of the Word and Sacrament who is not installed).
+Your Ministers Bridge Coverage must be verified by the presbytery (if you are an installed pastor) or your employer (if you are a minister of the Word and Sacrament who is not serving in an installed position).

 The Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA) and Heroes Earning Assistance and Relief Tax Act of 2008 (HEART) provide various rights to employees called to military duty in the uniformed services, including the right to the continuation of pension and other benefits during military leave.

-If you qualify for a disability benefit under the disability provisions of the Benefits Plan and you are covered under the pension provisions, you continue to earn pension credits while younger than age 65, equal to 1.25 percent of the greater of either
+If you qualify for a disability benefit under the Death and Disability Plan and you are covered under the pension provisions, you continue to earn pension credits while younger than age 65, equal to 1.25% of the greater of either:

 If you qualify for a disability benefit under the plan, you also receive, if granted, experience apportionments on your pension credits.